-After years of nomadism, including residencies in Vienna and Mexico, I’m currently based in Whadjuk country –Perth, Western Australia–, where I work as a freelance composer, adjunct lecturer at the Western Australian Academy of Performing Arts, chief-editor of the journal Directions of New Music, and conductor of Ensemble Soundstorm.
+After years of nomadism, including residencies in Vienna and Mexico, I’m currently based in Whadjuk country –Perth, Western Australia–, where I work as a freelance composer, adjunct lecturer at the Western Australian Academy of Performing Arts, and chief-editor of the journal Directions of New Music.

 Festivals my music has been played in so far